jrroosevelt/VS2PCG/Card clarifications S-Z.md

 Here’s an example of how Tiger Shark’s **Adamantium Teeth** works: If Tiger Shark strikes a 5/5 character and doesn’t stun it, **Adamantium Teeth** will put two -1/-1 counters on it, making it a 3/3 at the end of combat.
 (Note: Tiger Shark’s strike will either stun a character in combat or put two -1/-1 counters on it, but not both.)

 ^(Source: Rule insert)

+# Time Variance Authority
+^CardNumber: ^LKI-025

+*Set: Loki*

+**TVA Headquarters** allows all players to play an extra resource on each of their turns as long as that extra resource is a Location with a name that isn't already on any side.
+For example, on the first turn of the game you could play Time Variance Authority as your regular resoruce, and then play a Fortress as your additional resource.

+On the next player's turn they could play ANY resource (including a face down card, a Fortress, or a Time Variance Authority) as their regular resource.
+And then they could play an extra resource as long as it's a Location that doesn't have the same name as a Location on any side.

+Let's say they play an Academy as their regular resource.
+They can now play another Location other than Academy, Fortress, or Time Variance Authority as their extra resource.

+Now it's back to your turn.
+You play a Time Variance Authority as your regular resource so now there are two **TVA Headquarters** happening, which menas you can play up to two extra Locations.
+You play a Training Ground as your first extra Location.
+But the only other Locations you have in your hand are a Fortress and another Training Ground so you can't play either.

+Whew!
+Make sense?
+Time travel!

+^(Source: Rule Insert)

 # [Titan](http://vs.tcgbrowser.com/images/cards/big/BLK-024.jpg)
 ^CardNumber: ^BLK-024